Oakland (Pittsburgh)

 Oakland is the academic and healthcare center of Pittsburgh and one of the city's major cultural centers.
-Home to three universities, museums, hospitals, shopping venues, restaurants, and recreational activities, this section of the city also includes two city-designated historic districts: the mostly residential Schenley Farms Historic District and the predominantly institutional Oakland Civic Center Historic District, as well as the locally-designated Oakland Square Historic District.
+Home to three universities, museums, hospitals, shopping venues, restaurants, and recreational activities, this section of the city also includes two city-designated historic districts: the mostly residential Schenley Farms Historic District and the predominantly institutional Oakland Civic Center Historic District, as well as the locally designated Oakland Square Historic District.

 In addition, the Pittsburgh Bureau of Fire operates Fire Station No. 14 on McKee Place and Fire Station No. 10 on Allequippa Street.

 Neighborhoods

 Oakland is officially divided into four neighborhoods: North Oakland, West Oakland, Central Oakland, and South Oakland.
 Each has a unique cultural identity.
 Oakland is Pittsburgh's second most populated neighborhood, with 22,210 residents, most of whom are students.
-Scattered amongst Oakland's four neighborhoods are 29 flights of the Steps of Pittsburgh.
+Scattered amongst Oakland's four neighborhoods are 29 flights of the public stairways in Pittsburgh.

 North Oakland

 North Oakland can be loosely defined as the area of Oakland between Neville and Bouquet Streets, encompassing all of Craig Street and running north to Polish Hill.
 The Cathedral of Learning, the engineering or midsection of the University of Pittsburgh campus, and the Craig Street business district are in North Oakland.

 RAND's Pittsburgh center is located in North Oakland as well as the long time RIDC business incubator on Henry Street.
 The Islamic Center of Pittsburgh, the largest mosque in the city, is located in North Oakland.
 This sector is also home to the Schenley Farms Historic District and many mid-rise condominium and apartment buildings.